 Jeredith Jones, Attorney at law utilizes her experience working as a prosecutor and as a defense attorney to evaluate, research, and defend citizens against the charge of Driving While Intoxicated and DUI.
 She further utilizes her experience and relationships to evaluate and investigate the potential mitigating factors or evidence that would not be available to the police and the Prosecutor when a person is arrested for DWI.
 Jeredith Jones, Attorney at Law has evaluated thousands of driving while intoxicated DWI cases as a prosecutor and as a defense attorney.
 She understands that DWI is a crime that is investigated in a formulaic manner and that within that formula, weaknesses can be explored to determine if the arrest can support a conviction.

-When weaknesses cannot be found within a DWI or drunk driving case, Jeredith Jones explores and explains each of the options that are available to an individual facing a drunk driving charge in Montgomery County, the Woodlands, or Conroe.
+When weaknesses cannot be found within a DWI or drunk driving case, Jeredith Jones explores and explains each of the options that are available to an individual facing a drunk driving charge in Montgomery County, or Conroe.
 In some instances, accused citizens can obtain a “diversion” and avoid a conviction for Driving While Intoxicated.
 Jeredith Jones, Attorney at Law has obtained a number of “diversions” for her clients and utilizes creative methods and strategies to obtain the best outcome for her clients.

 Jeredith Jones, Attorney at Law has tried many criminal cases both as a district attorney and as a defense attorney.
 Many of these cases were vehicular crimes including driving while intoxicated and is an aggressive and thoughtful trial attorney regardless of the crime that has been charged against an individual.
 From the moment that she is retained on a new case, she utilizes resources and information to prepare for the possibility of a trial.
 Many times, evidence that would be helpful to a person’s case may not be readily discoverable when the state gets ready to try a case.
 By aggressively preparing a case in this manner, Jeredith Jones, Attorney at Law can obtains evidence to assist in the defense.
-Jeredith Jones, Attorney at Law, understands how a DWI case is investigated, prepared, tried, won and lost and will defend her clients with aggressive and tactical Criminal Defense in Montgomery County, Conroe, Magnolia, Woodforest, Montgomery, Splendora, and The Woodlands.
+Jeredith Jones, Attorney at Law, understands how a DWI case is investigated, prepared, tried, won and lost and will defend her clients with aggressive and tactical Criminal Defense in Montgomery County, Conroe, Magnolia, Woodforest, Montgomery, and Splendora.

 There are many matters that relate to a Driving While Intoxicated arrest that must be addressed quickly that relate to a person’s driver’s license.
 When arrested, a person has fifteen (15) days to contest the suspension of your driver’s license.
 If the deadline is passed, a person faces a driver’s license suspension for a DWI arrest, the requirement of an occupational license would be necessary for an accused person to continue to drive to work, go to the grocery store, school, or even pick up children at their school.